Pushkaraggg/Youtube-Channel-Performance-Analysis-/README.md

   - *Insight:* A large subscriber base does not necessarily correlate with engagement or content effectiveness.

 - **Which channels have the highest engagement rates?**
-  - *Finding:* Satish Dhawale ranks highest in engagement rate, followed by Kenji and Zero Analyst.
+  - *Finding:* Satish Dhawale ranks highest in engagement rate, followed by Kenjee and Zero Analyst.
   - *Insight:* Despite having a high subscriber count, FreeCodeCamp and CodeBasics do not rank in engagement rate, suggesting a gap in audience interaction.

 - **Which channel has the most positive sentiment (polarity score)?**